ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

 Given a string and a count of times you can change a character, what is the longest substring (aka contiguous string inside the parent) that contains all the same letter?
 One solution involves a `counts` object, setting a `startIndex` to 0, and a `greatestCountSeen` to 0.
 Loop the input string.
 At every step, update the `counts` object to include the count of the current character.
 Then for that character's count, udate `greatestCountSeen` if needed.
 Next, if the `greatestCountSeen` plus the number of times you can change a character is less than the range from the current index to the `startIndex`, inclusive, remove a count from the character at `startIndex` and increase `startIndex` by 1.
 Finally, update a `best` if the length of the substring between `startIndex` and the current index, inclusive, is better.
-Whenever `greatestCountSeen` is updated, you have reached a location with a candidate for the new `best`, so you increment `startIndex` until you have a valid possible result.
+Whenever `greatestCountSeen` is updated, you have reached a location with a candidate for the new `best`, so you increment `startIndex` until you have a valid possible length.

 {{< code language="javascript" title="[Longest Repeating Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof s === "string"